Towards Open Environments and Instructions: General Vision-Language Navigation via Fast-Slow Interactive Reasoning: Introduction

 \section{Introduction}

-Visual-Language Navigation (VLN)~\citep{anderson2018vision} is a fundamental task in embodied AI, enabling robots to operate in real-world environments.
+Vision-Language Navigation (VLN)~\citep{anderson2018vision} is a fundamental task in embodied AI, enabling robots to operate in real-world environments.
 Traditional VLN approaches like those in~\citep{qi2020reverie, thomason2020visioncvdn}, often follow a closed-set assumption, where both the training and test data share similar styles of environments and instructions.
 However, it fails to capture the complexity of real-world scenarios, where environments are dynamic and instructions vary widely in style and context.
 In practice, agents must navigate previously unseen environments, posing a significant challenge for closed-set methods, which struggle to adapt to new settings with differing environmental and instructional contexts.
 To this end, we focus on the recently proposed GSA-VLN (General Scene Adaptation for VLN) task~\citep{GSA-VLN}, aiming to learn generalized navigation ability by introducing diverse environments and inconsistent intructions.
 Towards this task, when facing unseen environments and instructions, the challenge mainly lies in how to enable the agent to dynamically produce generalized strategies during the navigation process.

-Research~\citep{wu2023textit, ge2024openagi} shows that when agents transition from familiar testing environments to complex real-world settings, it can lead to spurious reasoning pathways, similar to hallucinations.
-This makes it difficult for agents to recognize their limitations or uncertainties~\citep{gunjal2024detecting, chen2023hallucination}.
+Research~\citep{Aming1, Aming2, wang2026vggdrive, Causal-NVD} shows that when agents transition from familiar testing environments to complex real-world settings, it can lead to spurious reasoning pathways, similar to hallucinations.
+This makes it difficult for agents to recognize their limitations or uncertainties~\citep{chen2023hallucination,Aming3,Aming4}.
 The root cause lies in the lack of explicit modeling of fast and slow cognitive processes, reminiscent of human \textit{System 1} and \textit{System 2} thinking~\citep{yao2024tree, thinkingfast}.
-Recent research~\citep{Fastandslow1, Fastandslow2, Fastandslow3} indicates that through fast and slow cognition systems, humans can generate stable policies that enhance their adaptation to the open world.
-However, existing methods often design fast and slow system as two independent, parallel systems that handle different types of tasks respectively.
-This fragmented structure lacks information interaction, which limits its application in the GSA-VLN task:
+Recent research~\citep{Fastandslow1, Fastandslow3} indicates that through dual cognition systems, agents can generate stable policies that enhance their adaptation to the open world.